jiamingmao/principles-of-economics/Derivatives.md

 ## Homework Allowance

-Each student is is allowed to have the score of one of his or her homework assignments not count toward the final grade.
+Each student is is allowed to have the score of one homework assignment not count toward the final grade.
 This is called a **homework allowance**.

 Homework allowances can be traded.
 You can buy and sell allowances with each other -- as well as derivates based on them -- using [J-points]({{ site.baseurl }}/assets/Lectures/Final_Grade_Calculation.pdf) as the currency.
 For details, see [Homework Allowance]({{ site.baseurl }}/assets/Homework_Allowance.pdf).